 It recreates the natural forest floor by layering decaying matter, wood, twigs, and leaves and all covered by dirt to form a mound, hence the name “Hill Culture”.
 It isn’t pretty, but it is surprisingly effective and fertile.
 Now it is the substrate of all of our garden beds.

 Hugelkulture attracts worms, microbes, and other insects because of the constant supply of nutrients and moisture available.
 Finally, it drastically improves the soil structure of a garden.
 See my blog on compost and soil composition, here.

 The Hugelkultur mounds are very rich, and really do hold a lot of moisture.
 Probe testing the moisture and Ph levels indicate high levels of moisture and a consistent level of 6.5 for Ph.
 During those 18 months the only real issue we had with the maturing Hugelkultur mounds was an infestation of Belladonna.

-I’m interested to see how the hill will support life and growth this spring now that it has had 6 seasons to mature.
+I’m interested to see how the hill will support life and growth this spring in my potager now that it has had 6 seasons to mature.
 I am not sure what I will plant in there, but I do know that I won’t need to water whatever grows there as the Hugelkultur mounds do hold a lot of water – similar to a swale.